-Date Filled Out:Date of Problem Behavior: What is the problem behavior that I am analyzing?
-What things in myself and in my environment made me vulnerable to engaging in the problem behavior? n What prompting event in the environment started me on the chain to the problem behavior?
-What are the LINKS in the chain between the prompting event and the problem behavior? (make sur you're very specific and detailed about what happened between the prompting event and the problem behavior) Keeping in mind that consequences can be immediate or delayed, answer the following question 16 about your behavior: 10 1.
-What were the negative consequences ?
-2. What were the positive consequences ?
+Date Filled Out: Date of Problem Behavior: What is the problem behavior that I am analyzing?
+What things in myself and in my behavior? environment made me vulnerable to engaging in the problem What prompting event in the environment started me on the chain to the problem behavior? tween the prompting event and the problem behavior? (make sure out what happened between the prompting event and the problem Keeping in mind that consequences c your behavior: can be immediate or delayed, answer the following questions about 1.
+What were the negative consequen nces?
+2. What were the positive consequent aces?

-Solution Analysis of Problem Behavior
+Solution Analysis of Problem Behavior Ways to reduce my vulnerability in the future:

-Ways to reduce my vulnerability in the future: Ways to prevent the prompting event from happening again (we don't always have control over this, but see what ideas you can come up with): Ways to work on changing the links in the chain from the prompting event to the problem behavior (how can you interrupt the links in the chain so that you'll be less likely to engage in the problem behavior next time)?
+Ways to prevent the prompting event from happening again (we don't always have control over this, but see what ideas you can come up with):

+Ways to work on changing the links in the chain from the prompting event to the problem behavior (how can you interrupt the links in the chain so that you'll be less likely to engage in the problem behavior next time)?

 Are there things that you need to do to correct or repair the harm caused by the problem behavior?